itrnka/ha-framework/docs/modules.md

 ## How to create new module

-Our class must implements `ha\Internal\DefaultClass\Module\Module` or must be extended from `ha\Internal\DefaultClass\Module\ModuleDefaultAbstract` (this abstract class has default implementation of module interface).
+Our class must implement interface `ha\Internal\DefaultClass\Module\Module` or must be extended from `ha\Internal\DefaultClass\Module\ModuleDefaultAbstract` (this abstract class has default implementation of module interface).
 Abstract is useful, when we can use normal functionality.
 If we need e.g. special initializon in constructor, we can implement an interface.

 ```php
 class ArticleModule extends ModuleDefaultAbstract